-Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Policies Existing Statutes that enable the Authority to close persistently low-performing schools17 Annual School Performance Plan required of all schools18 Data required to be disaggregated by race/ethnicity and FRL, EL and IEP status19 NDE identification of schools in which any group of students is consistently underserved as Targeted Support and Improvement20 Optional preferential enrollment (weighted lottery21 and priority enrollment22) Sponsor may require student recruitment materials to be published in multiple languages23 Sponsor may require schools to develop a plan to recruit and enroll population similar to local district school24 Annual Academic and Demographic Needs Assessment25 incorporated into authorizing process Proposals Formalize policies on academic, organizational and financial eligibility standards for school expansion.
-(Differentiated by expansion type: opening additional campuses, expanding enrollment in existing schools, or adding grade levels in existing schools) Formalize policies academic, organizational and financial eligibility standards for renewal and for varying term lengths.
-Consider revision to the resubmission process and timeline
+Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Policies Existing Statutes that enable the Authority to close persistently low-performing schools18 Annual School Performance Plan required of all schools19 Data required to be disaggregated by race/ethnicity and FRL, EL and IEP status20 NDE identification of schools in which any group of students is consistently underserved as Targeted Support and Improvement21 Optional preferential enrollment (weighted lottery22 and priority enrollment23) Sponsor may require student recruitment materials to be published in multiple languages24 Sponsor may require schools to develop a plan to recruit and enroll population similar to local district school25 Annual Academic and Demographic Needs Assessment26 incorporated into authorizing process Proposals expansion.
+(Differentiated by exexisting schools, or adding grade ganizational and financial eligibility ampuses, expanding enrollment in

-17 NRS 388A.300; NRS 388A.330
+18 NRS 388A.300; NRS 388A.330

-19 ESSA, Section 1111(c)(2)
+20 ESSA, Section 1111(c)(2)

-20 ESSA, Section 1111(c)(4)
+21 ESSA, Section 1111(c)(4)

-21 R131-16, Section 12
+22 R131-16, Section 12

-23 R131-16, Section 8
+24 R131-16, Section 8

-24 R131-16, Section 6
+25 R131-16, Section 6

-25 Assembly Bill 462, Section 5
+26 Assembly Bill 462, Section 5

-Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Procedures Existing Rigorous New School Application process Fully codified Site Evaluation Process SPCSA Performance Framework (Academic, Financial and Organizational) Issuing notices, including additional oversight for schools on notice New School Applications questions regarding support for at-risk students New School Application questions regarding intended community and population to be served New School Application questions regarding relationships with community applicants propose to serve Academic Framework contains Diversity Component Apply intentional approach to school expansion that a Coordinate with local jurisdictions regarding new school traffic, parking and pedestrian safety issues Encourage the expansion of National School Lunch Propreferences for historically underserved student group publicly funded pre-Kindergarten programming.
-Increase access to statistics about student groups such academic growth (ex.
-Equity Reports) Proactive monitoring of recruitment and enrollment policies to follow up with schools or demographics Formalize School Support and Finance & Operations somonitoring and technical assistance related to serving been underserved (aligned with increased LEA response to Establish and implement proactive training calendar and serving student groups that have historically beer responsibilities) Build and use internal protocols and infrastructure asses Agency (monitoring and support) rations and approvals to reduce articipation, use of enrollment portation options, participation in ollment, performance, and for IEP and EL students to ensure representative its to include federal program groups that have historically of federal program requirements erved (in line with increased LEA
+Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Procedures Existing Rigorous New School Application process Fully codified Site Evaluation Process SPCSA Performance Framework (Academic, Financial and Organizational) Issuing notices, including additional oversight for schools on notice New School Applications questions regarding support for at-risk students New School Application questions regarding intended community and population to be served New School Application questions regarding relationships with community applicants propose to serve Academic Framework contains Diversity Component Proposals Coordinate with local jurisd traffic, parking and pedestri Encourage the expansion of preferences for historically publicly funded pre-Kinderg Increase access to statistics academic growth (ex.
+Equity Proactive monitoring of reconstruction Leverage existing policies to demographics Formalize School Support at monitoring and technical as been underserved (aligned to establish and implement propand serving student groups responsibilities) National School Lunch Program particular programming. about student groups such as enroy Reports) ruitment and enrollment practices of follow up with schools on efforts to a find Finance & Operations school visions sistance related to serving student with increased LEA responsibilities) oactive training calendar aligned to that have historically been undersected and infrastructure associated cations and approvals to reduce articipation, use of enrollment portation options, participation in ollment, performance, and for IEP and EL students to ensure representative its to include federal program groups that have historically of federal program requirements erved (in line with increased LEA